hashim222/coding-library-drf-api/README.md

   - Add your project name and then select `create a repository from template`.
   - After successfully creating a repo, you will see a green `gitpod` button, which by clicking creates a workspace for your project.
   - In the workspace using terminal add `pip3 install 'django<4'` to install django and also install Cloudinray storage and Pillow using `pip install django-cloudinary-storage`, `pip install Pillow`.
-  - create your project name by using the `django-admin startproject my_proj_name .`
+  - create your project name by using the `django-admin startproject your_proj_name .`
-  - Make sure to add these on the settings.py file too,
+  - Make sure to add these on the `settings.py` file too,
     ```
     INSTALLED_APPS = [
     "cloudinary_storage",
     "django.contrib.staticfiles",
     "cloudinary",
-    "my_proj_name"
+    "your_proj_name"
     ]
     ```
   - Visit the [cloudinary](https://cloudinary.com/) website and create an account with them.